In this article, we will look at growing broccolini from seed and how to care for this plant so that it gives you a decent harvest.

 Before transplanting, bring them outdoors for a few hours every week for hardening off.
 This will help your seedlings adjust to the outdoor temperatures before transplanting.

 Remove every seedling from the tray gently without disturbing their root system.
-Place your seedling in the middle of the hole, gently covering them with soil.
-Work gently with your seedlings to eliminate the transplanting shock that kills most young plants.
+Place your seedling in the middle of the hole, gently covering them with

 How To Care For Broccolini